 Key Principles for Small Garden Layouts

-When working with a 200 sq. ft. garden, every inch counts!
-I make sure to maximize space by using intensive planting methods, like square-foot gardening and vertical structures for climbing plants.
-Instead of planting in traditional rows, I stagger my crops to fit more in while still allowing enough airflow.
+When working with a 200 sq. ft. garden, every inch counts in a well-planned vegetable garden layout.
+I focus on maximizing space by using intensive planting methods, like square-foot gardening and vertical structures for climbing plants.

-Another trick I swear by is companion planting—certain plants thrive when grown together, like tomatoes and basil or corn, beans, and squash (the Three Sisters method).
 I also rotate crops each season to prevent soil depletion and keep pests guessing.
 By thinking strategically about space and plant relationships, I get a thriving, productive garden without wasting a single square foot!

 How to Do Companion Planting: Friends or Foes?